โœจ Trusted reviews and recommendations across tech, lifestyle, and more

 travel system for infants

-City sidewalks and crowded grocery stores demand a stroller that turns on a dime.
-The Safety 1st Smooth Ride Travel System delivers nimble, everyday performance from newborn through toddler stages.
-You’ll get a rear-facing OnBoard FLX car seat for 4 to 30 lbs and a stroller rated to 50 lbs, both JPMA certified and ASTM-compliant.
-Agile wheels, a flip-flop friendly brake, and an extra-large storage basket make outings easier, while the lift-to-fold design keeps it standing when stored.
-The car seat includes head and body inserts, a 5-point harness with four height settings, and QuickClick attachment.
-With a canopy, peek-a-boo window, machine-washable fabrics, and a one-year warranty, this is a smart buy for everyday use at a solid price.
+You get a rear-facing OnBoard FLX car seat and a stroller rated up to 50 lb.
+The system is listed as JPMA certified and ASTM compliant.
+Agile wheels, a flip-flop friendly brake, and an extra-large storage basket make errands easier, while the lift-to-fold design keeps storage simple.
+The car seat includes head and body inserts, a 5-point harness, and QuickClick attachment.

-Best For: Caregivers seeking an affordable, easy-to-use travel system that covers newborns through toddlers and offers smooth maneuverability for everyday city outings.
+Best For: Caregivers seeking an affordable, easy-to-use travel system with smooth maneuverability for everyday city outings.

 Pros:

-• Rear-facing OnBoard FLX infant car seat (4 to 30 lbs) and stroller rated to 50 lbs, both JPMA certified and ASTM-compliant.
+• Rear-facing OnBoard FLX infant car seat and stroller rated up to 50 lb.

-• Agile wheels, flip-flop friendly brake, large storage basket, and lift-to-fold design that stands when folded.
+• Agile wheels, flip-flop friendly brake, large storage basket, and lift-to-fold design.

-• Adjustable 5-point harness, head and body inserts, QuickClick attachment, machine-washable fabrics, and a 1-year warranty.
+• Adjustable 5-point harness, head and body inserts, QuickClick attachment, and machine-washable fabrics.

 Cons:

-• Car seat weight limit tops out at 30 lbs, which may require a separate convertible seat sooner for larger toddlers.
+• Car seat weight limit may require a separate convertible seat sooner for larger babies.

-• Total item weight of 32 lbs may be tiring for caregivers who lift and carry the stroller often.
+• Total system weight may be tiring for caregivers who lift and carry the stroller often.

 Baby Trend Passport Switch 6-in-1 Modular Stroller Travel System with EZ-Lift PLUS Infant Car Seat (Dash Pink)